karllessard/community/sigs/jvm/rfcs/20190904-java-tensors.md

 #### Constant Tensors

-For constant allocation, the actual form of accepting a Java constant in parameter to the `tf.constant()` method is very intuitive and concise.
-For example, `tf.constant(0)`, where `tf` is an instance of `Ops`.
+For constant allocation, the actual form of accepting a Java constant in parameter to the `tf.constant()` method is very intuitive and concise (e.g. `tf.constant(0)`, where `tf` is an instance of `Ops`).
 We should not introduce more complexity unless needed.
-Plus, it can be generally safe to assume that when dealing with constants, we can continue to map implicitely a given Java type to a TF data type (e.g. a `int` value generates a `TInt32` constant, a `float` value generates a `TFloat` constant, etc.)
+Plus, it can be generally safe to assume that when dealing with constants, we can map implicitely a given Java type to a TF data type (e.g. a `int` value generates a `TInt32` constant, a `float` value generates a `TFloat` constant, etc.), while allowing the user to force a different data type if needed.

 The underlying implementation though must be changed to avoid using reflective techniques to generate the tensor and must be more explicit.
-To simplify this task, we should limit the possible "short-cut" factories to rank-0 or rank-1 constants (which satisfies most of the cases) and rely on explicit `Tensor` for constant of a higher rank.
+To simplify this task, we should limit the possible "short-cut" factories to rank-0 or rank-1 constants (which satisfies most of the cases) and passing explicitly a `Tensor` instance for constant of a higher rank.
 For example:

 ```java
 public final class Constant<U> extends PrimitiveOp {